zerodytrash/TikTok-Live-Connector/README.md

 > [!NOTE]
 > Due to the increased signature requirements by TikTok, sending chat messages is currently not possible.

+> [!WARNING]
+> Use of this function is at your own risk.
+Spamming messages can lead to the suspension of your TikTok
+> account.
+Be careful!

 You can send chat messages via the [`sendMessage()`](#methods) function to automatically respond to chat commands for example.
 For this you need to provide your Session ID.